To opt out of WPEA dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-WPEA is the designated union for certain state employees, community college employees and some library district employees.
+Washington Public Employees Association (WPEA) is the designated union for certain state employees, community college employees and some library district employees.
+Currently, WPEA represents approximately 4,500 workers in Washington State.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).
 Janus v.
 AFSCME, 585 US (2018)